apptentive/apptentive-ios/README.md

 #### Seed your App with Events

-You should *seed* your app with certain Apptentive events at important events in your app.
+You should *seed* your app with certain Apptentive events at important points in your app.
 An event for when the app finishes launching.
 An event when your customer makes a purchase.
 An event for all the important steps in your app's lifecycle.

 Common app events that we recommend logging include: